The automated announcements at this airport are delivered with a British accent.

 Photos I took of Cahokia Mounds and Gateway Arch using Instagram.

-During our visit to Argentina this winter I took some photos in my in-laws’ home, which decorated with a lot of rustic or antique items.
+During our visit to Argentina this winter I took some photos in my in-laws’ home.

 Driving in Van Buren County between Bentonsport and Keosauqua I commented to Lore about the rolling green cow pastures and belts of oak trees, “It’s pretty, isn’t it?”
 “Yes,” she said, “pretty Iowan.”